-Are you looking for a dry skin treatment for dry skin on hands this winter?
+Are you looking for dry skin treatment for dry skin on your hands this winter?
 For remedies to help treat dry winter skin that is dull and tender?

 With colder weather comes dry skin not to mention the fact that this is also a season where seasonal colds and the flu are floating around.
 Meaning that not only is your skin dry from the weather but also from washing your hands frequently.